How to Rapidly Grow a Small Business

 For weekend targeted marketing, this is mostly dependent on the unique factor of the restaurant such as theming.
 The unique offering of a business is what would determine its target audience.

 Kyle finishes with some comments on how having the best product is not a guarantee of success.
 It is execution of your business in marketing and acquiring sales/contracts.
-He states how a website is not specifically for business but is a trust/reinforcement tool to allow people to find and learn about you.
+He states how a website is not specifically for business.
+It is a trust/reinforcement tool to allow people to find and learn about you.

-I hope these tips can help you develop a business plan for your starter or expanding business.
+I hope these tips can help you develop a business plan for your starter business or in growing a small business.